 Show signs of frank Vitamin E deficiency

 That said, supplements don't always behave the same way in the body as food does.
-In some cases, high doses of Vitamin E (especially in synthetic forms like vitamin E acetate) have been linked to adverse effects, such as blood thinning or interference with other antioxidants like beta carotene and vitamin C [14].
+In some cases, high doses of Vitamin E (especially in synthetic forms like vitamin E acetate) have been linked to adverse effects, such as blood thinning or interference with other antioxidants, including beta-carotene and vitamin C.

-Interestingly, some randomized controlled trials show that vitamin E supplements prevent cardiovascular disease in certain high-risk populations, while other placebo-controlled studies find no significant effect.
+Interestingly, some randomized controlled trials have shown that vitamin E supplements can prevent cardiovascular disease in certain high-risk populations, while other placebo-controlled studies have found no significant effect.

 Bottom line: Always talk to your doctor before taking doses of Vitamin E beyond the RDA.